nickstuaw/Reaction_Role_Bot/README.md

 sudo apt install nodejs npm
 2. Navigate to the folder that will contain the files. cd (path)
-3. Install the required NPM modules npm install dotenv npm install discord.js
-4. Copy/clone the repo.
+3. Copy/clone the repo.
-5. Configure the .env file.
+4. Configure the .env file.
 Put your token in the TOKEN variable.
 Enter reaction-role functions in the ROLE_REACTIONS variable in the following format: messageid.onr.emojiid.addr.roleid